Skulux/Voicetral/readme.md

 ## Overview

-This project provides an interface between the Ollama model and a text-to-speech (TTS) engine using gTTS.
-It converts user speech input into text, generates responses using Ollama, and then synthesizes and plays back the response using gTTS.
+This project provides an interface between the Ollama model and a text-to-speech (TTS) engine using Suno's Bark.
+It converts user speech input into text, generates responses using Ollama, and then synthesizes and plays back the response using Bark.

 ## Features

 - Speech-to-text conversion using `speech_recognition`.
 - Text generation using the Ollama model.
-- Text-to-speech conversion using gTTS.
+- Text-to-speech conversion using Bark.
 - Audio playback using `sounddevice`.
 - Audio resampling and processing with `pydub`.